|

 students' responses, probably the test is too difficult

-and students just guess the answers randomly.
+and as a result the examinees just guess the answers randomly.

 Reliability is a necessary but not